 If working as a clinical exercise physiologist in a hospital setting, you'll provide expert advice on exercise for people with a range of chronic diseases, including coronary heart disease, diabetes or chronic obstructive pulmonary disease.

 As an exercise physiologist, you'll typically need to:

-- fitness test athletes and team members to build up an accurate physiological profile
+- fitness test athletes to build accurate physiological profiles

 - develop tailored fitness training programmes

 - monitor and reassess training plans on a regular basis

 - liaise with coaching staff to maximise the effects of training

 - educate and advise athletes and coaches on areas such as heart rate monitoring, recovery techniques, hydration strategies, overtraining and acclimatisation